We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You’ll see all sorts of designations for various types of construction projects.
 When you break construction down to its base components, though, every assignment falls into one of three categories — federal, state, and private.
 We’ll start at the top of the ladder with federal projects.
 Construction jobs at this level can take all sorts of different shapes, like government buildings, courthouses, or even flood control projects funded by programs like the Federal Emergency Management Agency (FEMA).

-Any jobs on federally owned land — such as military bases, federal buildings, and levees — all fall under the federal project blanket.
+Any jobs on federally owned land all fall under the federal project blanket.
+Examples include military bases, federal buildings, and levees.
 Government construction assignments and their associated contracts are often highly coveted because they’re both lucrative and steady.
 If you ever encounter a project controlled by entities like the U.S. Army Corps of Engineers, you’ve lucked into a federal construction assignment.

 2. State Construction